5 Reasons to Use SharePoint On-Premises for Project Management

 3. Controlled Updates

-Online users of Office 365 have no control over the rollout of updates from Microsoft and their impact.
+Office 365 users have no control over the rollout of updates from Microsoft and their impact.
 Microsoft decides what will stay or go in a given update.

 Organizations with complex configurations often opt to stay On-Premises to manage updates and patches in a sustainable, non-disruptive schedule.